 Use a 4-axis machine:

-- If only one side of the pocket has a closed angle and the bottom shape is flat
+- If only one side of the pockets has a closed angle and the bottom shape is flat

-- If there are corners with closed angles on both sides
+- If there is a corner with closed angles on both sides

-- If the bottom profile has a radius
+- If there is a radius at the bottom profile

 How to mill closed pockets or angles